Welcome to the SIMP documentation!¶

 Finally, SIMP has a goal of remaining flexible enough to properly maintain your operational infrastructure.
 To this end, where possible, the SIMP components are written to allow all security-related capabilities to be easily adjusted to meet the needs of individual applications.

 Level of Knowledge¶

-SIMP is designed for use by system administrators or users with a strong background using Linux operating systems.
-The core applications that make up SIMP and require prerequisite knowledge are:
+SIMP is designed for use by system administrators/users with a strong background in Linux operating systems.
+The core technologies that require prerequisite knowledge are:

-SIMP does as much initial setup and configuration of these tools as possible.
-However, without at least some understanding, you will be unable to tailor a SIMP system to fit the desired environment.
-A general understanding of how to control and manipulate these tools from the command line interface (CLI) will be necessary, as SIMP does not come stock with a graphical user interface (GUI).
+SIMP handles as much of the initial setup and management of these tools as possible However, you will need at least some understanding of them in order to tailor a SIMP system to fit the desired environment.
+You will also need a general understanding of how to control and manipulate these tools from the command line interface (CLI); SIMP does not provide a graphical user interface (GUI).

 Knowledge of scripting and Ruby programming will also help to further customize a SIMP install but is not required for routine use.